sosheskaz/git-back-up/README.md

 I find myself re-imaging computers often, and it's always such a pain to restore everything.
 And I want a remote backup system for my configurations that's off-site and separated by computer.
 Other backup systems I've used lack the simplicity of git branches.
-They're also more difficult to audit or diff, to see when a particular change was made.
+They're more difficult to audit and diff, more difficult to manage, and more difficult to migrate across machines.

 ## Requirements: